sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 *Typical compliance- and hype-driven process*

 ## Bad results over time
-This, in turn, leads to a significant lag time in effective security controls implementations — from small business to large enterprises and government organizations.
+This, in turn, leads to a significant lag time in effective security controls implementations — from small business to large enterprises and government organizations. -->

-# Solution: Test critical security controls - often
+# Solution: Test Driven Security
 > What gets measured gets done —supposedly not Peter Drucker after all.

 What we need in order to gain clarity, quickly, is to perform tests, and get immediate feedback.
 This is a much better way than dreaming up ideal architectures, being overwhelmed by hundreds of pages of compliance documents, or worrying about the latest security news.